domshyra/domshyra/Api/README.md

 **Migrations** – for ef database migrations.
 This is where the ef database migrations are stored.

 **Models** – models for the API, these can have view models and DTOs.
 This is where the models for the API are defined that are decoupled from the ef entity context.
-Can also containt view models to help with the react app.
+Can also contain view models to help with the react app.

 **Interfaces** – interfaces for the API.
 This is where the interfaces for the API are defined.